-An emergency response can also be received by dialing 911 from any campus phone.
-Cell phone users can use (615) 421-1911 to elicit an emergency response on campus.
+An emergency response can also be activated by dialing 911 from any campus phone.
+Cell phone users can dial (615) 421-1911 to summon an emergency response on campus.
 Cell phone users should dial 911 for off-campus emergencies.
-All callers should be prepared to state their location.
+Callers should be prepared to state the location from which they are calling.

-Security Notices-Security Notices are distributed throughout Vanderbilt to make community members aware of significant unsolved crimes that occur at the university.
-They are distributed through Vanderbilt email lists and through the department's webpage, police.vanderbilt.edu.
+Security Notices-In compliance with the U.S. Department of Higher Education and the Jeanne Clery Act, Security Notices are issued to provide timely warning information concerning a potentially dangerous situation on or near Vanderbilt University.
+This information is provided to empower our students and employees with the information necessary to make decisions or take appropriate actions concerning their own personal safety.
+Security Notices are distributed throughout Vanderbilt to make community members aware of significant crimes that occur at the university.
+They are distributed through Vanderbilt email lists and through the department's webpage, police.vanderbilt.edu/crime-info/crime-alerts.

 Educational and Assistance Programs-The Community Relations Division of Vanderbilt University Police Department offers programs addressing issues such as sexual assault, domestic violence, workplace violence, personal safety, RAD (Rape Aggression Defense) classes, and victim assistance.
 VUPD provides additional services including property registration (for bikes, laptops, etc.), lost and found, weapons safekeeping, and Submit a Crime Tip.
-For further information on available programs and services, call (615) 322-2558 or visit police.vanderbilt.edu.
+For further information on available programs and services, call (615) 322-2558 or visit police. vanderbilt.edu.